 Digital farming practices are gaining ground globally across the agricultural sector.
-The adoption of digital technology in European farms sees an unstoppable trend supported by the benefits it entails: enhanced monitoring of crops/cattle and their production, optimization of inputs for better productivity, reduced environmental footprint, improved animal and farmer's welfare, enhanced food traceability, just to name a few.
+The adoption of digital technology in European farms sees an unstoppable trend supported by the benefits it entails: enhanced monitoring of crops/cattle and their production, optimisation of inputs for better productivity, reduced environmental footprint, improved animal and farmer's welfare, enhanced food traceability, to name a few.
+Apart from the immediate benefit to farmers (digital farming as a "predictive maintenance" for crops and cattle), it becomes a major tool to ensure that societal expectations (reduction of the environmental impact of agriculture) are consistent with farming's economic constraints.